Can I put large items, like a fridge, at the curb for pick-up on collection day?

 First, ensure that you have removed all personal information from your old phone.
 Please refer to the Take It Back directory for a list of locations that accept cell phones for recycling.

 Can shredded paper be included in my blue bag for curbside collection?

-Shredded paper can be accepted as part of your blue bag curbside collection – but please remember to place shredded paper its own blue bag separate from other recyclables.
-If you are using carts, please place shredded paper in a separate blue bag, inside your blue cart.
+Shredded paper can be accepted as part of your blue cart curbside collection – but please remember to place shredded paper its own blue bag separate from other recyclables.
+Please place shredded paper in a separate blue bag, inside your blue cart.
 An alternative to shredding is to use a black permanent marker to cover up important personal information on documents such as names and account information